 Google reviews allow customers to rate businesses out of 5 stars.
 The business’s overall star rating will be the cumulative average of these star ratings.

 As you no doubt know by now, Facebook is the biggest social network in the world.
 It’s estimated that Facebook has over 2 billion monthly active users.
+That means a review posted there

 While Google dominates search, people constantly check Facebook to see how their friends are doing.
 But that’s not all.
 Facebook users can “like” business pages.
 Businesses can get discovered by new customers by getting into News Feeds.

 Here’s where things get a little bit complicated.
-Even though Facebook has shifted away from the 5 stars system, businesses overall rating is still out five stars.
+Even though Facebook has shifted away from the 5 stars system, businesses’ overall rating is still out of five stars.
 Facebook has stated that this overall rating is based on past star ratings as well as current Recommend/ Not Recommend ratings.
 It’s still not clear exactly how the binary ratings contribute to overall star ratings.

-Just as Google has a search algorithm, Facebook has an algorithm to determine what appears on the news feed.
+Just as Google has a search algorithm, Facebook has an algorithm to determine what appears on the News Feed.
 Again there are a few signals that Facebook’s algorithm uses in determining your brand’s credibility.
 Though nobody knows exactly what the Facebook algorithm is, we do know that businesses can show up more on the news feed when Facebook deems them credible and sees that customers are spending a lot of time engaging with the page.

 It seems that this shift has a slight effect on the effectiveness of Facebook review solicitation.
 Before the change from star rating to Recommend/ Not Recommend, about 12% of business review requests turned into actual reviews.
 After the change, review request conversions dropped to around 10%.